CI Software 2026: Klue, Crayon, IndustryLens Compared

 IndustryLens is a competitive intelligence platform built for B2B SaaS — pricing pages, changelogs, ads, reviews, social, Reddit, hiring and news, in one weekly cited briefing.
 Published pricing.
 No demo gate.

-Competitive Intelligence Software 2026 — frequently asked questions
+CI Software 2026 — frequently asked questions

-What is the competitive intelligence software 2026 category?
+What is the ci software 2026 category?

 The CI software category is splitting: sales-led CI for B2B SaaS (Klue, Crayon, Contify) and enterprise market intelligence (AlphaSense).